 Mine rescue workers participating in a WSIB-approved Mutual Aid Agreement are considered workers of their regular employer during mine rescue operations off the premises of the regular employer.

-Accident costs arising from injuries during off-premises mine rescue operations are not included for experience rating purposes.
+The claims experience arising from injuries during off-premises mine rescue operations are not included for employer-level premium rate setting.

-The purpose of this policy is to outline when mine rescue workers have WSIB coverage when responding to a mine rescue operation off their regular employer's premises, and to outline the responsibilities of the regular employer.
+The purpose of this policy is to outline when mine rescue workers have WSIB coverage when responding to a mine rescue operation off the regular employer's premises and to outline the responsibilities of the regular employer.

 A Mutual Aid Agreement is a formal agreement between two mining employers under which one employer provides a mine rescue team to the other employer in an emergency.
 A standard mine rescue team consists of five people trained to respond to emergencies (primarily to underground fires).